pbenettin/TracerExperiment_WATSON/readme.md

 ### NaCl data

 We measured the pulse in EC at 9 locations:
-- 'Left' side, at depths 10 cm, 20 cm and 30 cm
+- Left (L) side, at depths 10 cm, 20 cm and 30 cm
-- 'Middle' side at depths 10 cm, 20 cm, 30 cm, 40 cm
+- Middle (M) side at depths 10 cm, 20 cm, 30 cm, 40 cm
-- 'Right' side at depths 10 cm and 20 cm
+- Right (R) side at depths 10 cm and 20 cm

 ![](ECSensorData/SensorsScheme.png)